worthingtonjg/worthingtonjg.github.io/_posts/2016-05-20-virtual-band-at-build-2016-hackathon.md

 ## Inspiration

-My wife and I got Microsoft Bands for Christmas.
-She has a Band 1 and I have a Band 2.
-As such we've been spending a lot of time running and walking on our treadmill and I am always looking for ways to entertain myself.
+I got a couple of Microsoft Bands for Christmas.
+Both a Band 1 and a Band 2.
+As such I've been spending a lot of time running and walking on our treadmill and I am always looking for ways to entertain myself.
 We were inspired by this to create the Virtual Band.
 An app that allows you to run through a landscape of your choice using just your treadmill, a tablet and your Microsoft Band.